 New Zealand’s smallest national park is home to some of the most alluring golden beaches you’ll find anywhere in the country.
 Hike to waterfalls hidden in the forest, search for Cleopatra’s pool (which has its own natural waterslide) or relish the opportunity to kayak through the park’s exquisite waters.
 Whether you’re looking to soak up the sun on blissful beaches or adventure into nature, Abel Tasman is a wonderful place to spend some of your trip.

 New Zealand is a truly beautiful country, with an abundance of activities and must see places to visit on both islands.
 With such wonderful nature it really is a country begging to be explored.
+For even more inspiration, check out these 20 photos to inspire you to travel to New Zealand’s South Island.
 Take your time making an itinerary to suit you.
 That way you can make the most out of your trip to one of the world’s most scenic countries.

 Explore the country below with this map of New Zealand!